 Kupe, the great Polynesian explorer, named the islands in Wellington Harbour after his daughters, Matiu (Somes Island) and Mākaro (Ward Island).
 After travelling down the east coast of Te Ika-a-Māui (the North Island), he and his companions rested at the harbour.
 At Seatoun, a distinctive rock was named Te Aroaro-o-Kupe (‘the presence of Kupe’) in his honour.

 Kupe then left to explore the other side of Te Moana-a-Raukawa (Cook Strait), but was away so long that his people became worried.
-In despair, one of his daughters threw herself from the cliff tops at the southern coast onto the rocks below, which were stained with her blood.
+In despair, one of his daughters threw herself from a clifftop on the southern coast onto the rocks below, which were stained with her blood.
 This area, with its rust-coloured stones, is known as Pari-whero (Red Rocks).

 The people of the chief Tara, who was descended from the ancestor Whātonga, settled around the great harbour, which his wife named after him.
 The Muaūpoko and Rangitāne tribes, who are also descended from Whātonga, settled in Horowhenua and Wairarapa.

 Around the 17th century Tara’s descendants, the Ngāi Tara people, were joined by the Ngāti Ira tribe from Hawke’s Bay.
-At times, other tribes including Rangitāne, Ngāti Kahungunu, Ngāti Māmoe and Ngāi Tahu also occupied parts of the Wellington region, often before moving on to Te Wai Pounamu (the South Island).
+Other tribes, including Rangitāne, Ngāti Kahungunu, Ngāti Māmoe and Ngāi Tahu also occupied parts of the Wellington region, often before moving on to Te Wai Pounamu (the South Island).

 In 2005, archaeologists working on a site for an apartment project unearthed the remains of three whare (huts).
 They were believed to be part of Te Aro pā (fortified village), built by the Ngāti Mutunga people in the 1820s and later occupied by other iwi.
-It was the first such find in Wellington and will be preserved within the Taranaki Street complex.
+It was the first such find in Wellington and has been preserved within the Taranaki Street complex.

 Cook Strait was named after the British navigator James Cook, who sailed past it during his first visit in 1770.
 Three years later, on his second voyage, Cook explored the northern side of the strait, completing a chart he had begun three years earlier.
 Only the coast between Capes Terawhiti and Palliser remained uncharted.